ertis-research/grafana-panel-what-if/README.md

 The identifier for each dynamic field is displayed to the left of its name and starts with "dyn" followed by a number (_dyn1_, for example).
 This identifier should be used to reference the value entered by the user within the formulas.
 During execution, it will be replaced by the field’s value according to the format corresponding to the selected type (details will be provided below).

-> **Caution**
+> [!CAUTION]
 > Deleting dynamic fields is possible; however, keep in mind that if you delete one in the middle, **the identifiers of those following it will shift up**.
 For example, if you have three dynamic fields and delete dyn2, the third field will become dyn2, and there will no longer be a dyn3.

 Next, you need to define the calculation, considering the value to be added, the stopping condition, and the final conclusion.
 All of this will be determined using _formulas_, which are essentially **JavaScript code that must return a specific data type**.
 This code will always execute within a sandbox to avoid security issues.
 In these formulas, variables can be included to use information about the calculation, the collection, or the dynamic fields; these will be replaced by the corresponding values before execution. **You can use all the basic methods and types provided by JavaScript**, but you must do so in a single line.
 It is not possible to import libraries.
-I recommend using a [JavaScript playground](https://playcode.io/javascript), replacing its variables with JavaScript variables or static values, to test the functionality of the formula.
 This allows you to create more complex formulas.

+> [!TIP]
+> We recommend using a [JavaScript playground](https://playcode.io/javascript) to test the functionality of the formula.
+You can replace the variables in the formula with JavaScript variables or static values to test it.

 The currently available variables that can be included in the formulas are as follows: